5. There were doings at Griboedov's

 “One Karsky shashlik!
 Two Zubrovkas!
 One Fliyaki gospodarskye!”

 I admit, it's not easy.
-But today the internet offers all possibilities to find out what it's all about.
+But today the internet offers the possibility to find out what it's all about.
 Karsky shashlik is a Karsky meat spit - prepared like they do at the Kara Sea (which is a part of the Arctic Ocean).
 It's an unusual dish, because in the northern part of Siberia one expects fish dishes rather than meat.
 Zubrovka is a Polish vodka with a tincture (alcoholic solution) of Hierochloe odorata, also called sweetgrass or bison grass.
-That's why it may not be imported into the United States, since sweetgrass contains like many other gramineous or meadow plants, coumarin.
+That's why it may not be imported into the United States, since sweetgrass contains, like many other gramineous or meadow plants, coumarin.
 This substance has a sweet scent, readily recognised as the scent of newly-mown hay, but it's also carcinogenic.

 A handsome dark-eyed man with a dagger-like beard, in a tailcoat